 Hello my lovely readers, I have a real star of a recipe today.
 If you have spent anytime on this site, then you’ll know I’m a bit bonkers about all the flavours in a Bakewell Tart.
 You’d think I’d actually get round to making one!
 Soon I promise.
 Instead, I have made these very delicious Bakewell Shortbread Bars.

 These actually came about by accident, sometimes that’s the best way with recipes!
-I had made some vanilla shortbread dough, which I had planned to turn into chocolate dipped hearts, don’t worry, I haven’t shelved that idea.
+I had made some vanilla shortbread dough, which I had planned to turn into chocolate dipped hearts.
 Anyway, what with one thing and another, I didn’t get around to making them.
+Update: i have made them and the recipe is here Chocolate Dipped Shortbread Heart Cookies.

 What a massive hit these have been with my family, ooh and me!